19hours/sg-statutes/Acts/Human Organ Transplant Act.md

 (3) The consent may be given orally by the Coroner, and if so given shall be confirmed in writing.

-(4) In this section, “Coroner” means the State Coroner or a Coroner appointed under the Coroners Act 2010.
+(4) In this section, “Coroner” means the State Coroner or a Coroner appointed under the Coroners Act 2010 (Act 14 of 2010).

-[14/2010 wef 02/01/2011]
+[14/2010]

 [ACT Transplantation and Anatomy 1977, s.
 27]